SigmoidNetmaker/fractional-order-dynamics/README.md

 Included in that article is some mathematical development, for which I acknowledge the contributions of Ehtibar Dzhafarov.

 All of the code takes the form of MATLAB mfiles.
-The principle set of mfiles has the letters "drp" in the filename, which denotes distributed relaxation process.
+The principle set of mfiles has the letters "drp" in the filename, which denotes "distributed relaxation process".

 Here is a list of the drp mfiles and what they do.